 Overview

 Online-Therapy.com specializes in cognitive behavioral therapy (CBT), a proven approach for treating OCD.
-Along with live therapy sessions, the platform offers a self-guided CBT course, giving you the tools you need to work on your mental health independently.
+Along with live therapy sessions, the platform offers a self-guided CBT course, giving you the tools you need to work independently on your general mental health independently.
+It’s worth noting that NOCD’s self-guided tools are more specific to OCD.

 Pros & Cons